flowerbug/convert_academic/README.md

   I am not supporting this for a living.
 Any bugs or issues may take some time for me to get fixed.
 The only way I will ever be on someone else's schedule would involve rather large sums of $.
 That said you may contact me at flowerbug@anthive.com or post an issue to the tracker.
 When gardening season is underway I may not check the tracker for some time.
 If you think of sending a bug report please check first to be sure that you are using the most recent hugo version, the most recent academic theme version and then also be sure to include the files which are causing errors.

   In the end though, it may be something you have to figure out for yourself.
-This script is only meant to be a helper and a starting point, there may be other things you need to change or convert besides what I've done (I don't use all the features of posts or projects).
+This script is only meant to be a helper and a starting point, there may be other things you need to change or convert besides what I've done (I don't use all the features of posts or projects or all of the widgets of the academic theme).